Quantum coherence and negative quasi probabilities in a contextual three-path interferometer: Joint statistics of quantum states

 The Kirkwood-Dirac distribution was originally introduced as a general quasi probability representing the quantum analog of a joint probability distribution of two incompatible measurements \cite{Kir33,Dirac,Lun11,Hof11,Lun12,Hof12}.
 In the present scenario, the KD values will be used to describe non-classical correlations between pairs of measurement outcomes from different measurement contexts \cite{Entropy}.
 Although the Kirkwood-Dirac distribution is a complex-valued quasi probability, the present discussion concerns only states characterized by real valued Kirkwood-Dirac distributions.
 It is therefore convenient to define the KD values of a state $\ket{\psi}$ as

 The absolute value of the Kirkwood-Dirac term is directly related to the probabilities $P(a)$ and $P(b)$ by

-The value is zero along the lines with $P(a)=0$ and with $P(b)=0$, and it increases as the state moves away from these lines.
+The value is zero for all states $\ket{\psi}$ on the line with $P(a)=0$ and along the line with $P(b)=0$.
+The absolute value increases as the state moves away from these lines.
 Since the inner product $\braket{a}{\psi}$ has opposite signs on the two sides of the $P(a)=0$ line, the areas enclosed by the $P(a)=0$ and $P(b)=0$ lines are characterized by the sign of their KD value $\varrho(a,b)$.
 On the Hilbert space sphere representing the quantum states of the three-path interferometer, these lines are great circles that divide up the sphere into four sectors, with the two narrower sectors having negative KD values and the two wider ones having positive KD values.
 The maximal absolute values are obtained at the center of each sector.

 As explained in \cite{Entropy}, the three-path interferometer can be characterized by a set of ten KD values, five of which combine an inner path with the outer path from the opposite context, and five of which combine two outer paths with each other.
 For brevity, I will refer to the former as inner KD values and to the latter as outer KD values.
+Specifically, the inner KD values are $\varrho(1,P2)$, $\varrho(S1,D2)$, $\varrho(f,3)$, $\varrho(S2,D1)$, $\varrho(2,P1)$, and the outer KD values are $\varrho(1,f)$, $\varrho(1,S2)$, $\varrho(S1,S2)$, $\varrho(2,S1)$, $\varrho(2,f)$.
+It may be worth noting that each of the KD values can be visualized by a path that connects both paths \cite{Entropy}.
+For outer KD values, there is only one inner path connecting the two outer paths.
+For inner KD values, the corresponding path includes the two additional short paths before and after the short path defined by the KD value.

-The probabilities of each outer path can then be expressed by a sum of two outer KD values and one inner KD value.
-Putting the inner KD values last, these five relations read
+The probabilities of each outer path can be expressed by a sum of two outer KD values and one inner KD value, corresponding to the three paths that connect the outer path to the three states of the complementary context, where all three states overlap with the initial outer path state.
+It should be noted that these relations hold for all possible states, since they correspond to the fundamental relation between a Kirkwood-Dirac quasi probability distribution and its marginal probabilities.
+Each of the KD value sums runs over a complete orthogonal basis of the three dimensional Hilbert space, where the specific basis represents a measurement context that is different from the one in which the probability of interest is observed.
+Putting the inner KD values last, the five sums are given by

-It might be worth noting that each of the ten combinations of path states that define a KD value occurs in exactly one non-contextual sequence of paths through the interferometer.
-It is therefore possible to interpret the KD values as quasi-probabilities of photon trajectories through the interferometer \cite{Entropy}.
+These relations show how the observable photon statistics can be obtained from the KD values of an arbitrary quantum state.
+They also confirm the intuitive notion that KD values represent joint probabilities associated with classical paths running through the interferometer.
+KD values thus provide a consistent description of the transmission of photons from one measurement context to another.